 MSSNG (pronounced “missing”) is a groundbreaking collaboration between Autism Speaks, Verily, DNAstack and the research community to create the world’s largest whole genome sequencing database on autism with deep phenotyping.
 Key leaders of MSSNG are Stephen Scherer (SickKids Hospital and University of Toronto), David Glazer (Verily), Marc Fiume (DNAstack), and Dean Hartley (Autism Speaks).
 MSSNG’s goal is to provide the best resources to enable the identification of many subtypes of autism, which may lead to better diagnostics, as well as personalized and more accurate treatments.

-The first phase of MSSNG is to complete and make data available from the whole genome sequencing of blood DNA (minimum 30x high-quality coverage) of 10,000 individuals from families from the Autism Genetic Research Exchange (AGRE) repository, or from other well-phenotyped cohorts entering into this study.
-The MSSNG database, built using the Google Cloud Platform and Google Genomics, intends to make its data as useful and widely accessible to researchers as possible, including supporting access to local compute and storage resources, and providing genomic exploration tools for standard and custom analyses.
-Whole genome sequences and their annotations and phenotype data will be continually added to MSSNG with different levels and portals of access to researchers.
-MSSNG’s philosophy is to promote and enable ‘open science’ research to lead to a better understanding of autism.
+Through an online application process (Genetics System Application), MSSNG provides whole genome sequencing of blood DNA (minimum 30x high-quality coverage) of 11,500+ individuals from families (Trios and Multiplex – See Overview below) from the Autism Genetic Research Exchange (AGRE) repository, or from other well-phenotyped cohorts entering into this study.
+The MSSNG database, built using the Google Cloud Platform and Google Genomics, intends to make its data as useful and widely accessible to researchers as possible, including access to local compute and storage resources, and providing genomic exploration tools for standard and custom analyses.
+Whole genome sequences and their annotations and phenotype data are being continually added and/or modified with different levels and portals of access to researchers.
+MSSNG’s philosophy is to promote and enable ‘open science’ research with responsible sharing to lead to a better understanding of autism.
 We welcome you to join us.
 Click here to apply for access to the data.
-Please contact us at firstname.lastname@example.org with any questions.
+Please contact the Coordinating Center at email@example.com with any questions.